ssec-jhu/dplutils/README.md

 ```

 then run out module with parameters as needed.
 The CLI based run will write the
-output to a parquet table at a specified location:
+output to a parquet table at a specified location (below assumes code is in
+`ourmodule.py`):

 ```sh
 python -m ourmodule -o /path/to/outdir --set-config round.batch_size=5